 - Use a cotton swab to get into hard-to-reach places

-- Air dry your straps, accelerating the process with a room fan if needed
+- Air dry your straps, accelerating the process with a room fan or suitable medium if needed

-- Check the straps for wear and tear than could result in unsafe wearing
+- Check the side and chin straps for wear and tear that could result in unsafe wearing

 - Scrub your straps or buckles to remove dirt or grime